Roshan-Singh-06/Roshan-Singh-06/README.md

----
+# Hey!👋 Nice to see you.

 <img src="https://img.freepik.com/vector-premium/hello-world-es-palabra-simple-primera-programacion-programador_48644-298.jpg" align="left" height="350" width="100%" />

 ---
 ---
-# Hey!👋 Welcome to my page!
+#  Welcome to my page!
 I'm Roshan,a software developer👨‍💻
 ---
 ---
 A passionate **Full Stack Developer** and third-year Computer Engineering student.
 I specialize in the **MERN stack** and love building efficient, real-world applications that solve meaningful problems.